Frequently Asked Questions

 There are a variety of international churches in the city.
 You'll be given information about each of them when you arrive.
 We would usually recommend that you try a few and see where you fit best.
-Your buddy or another existing member of staff will help you to get to church your first few weeks so you can try them out.
+You will have help to get to church your first few weeks so you can try them out.

 Do I need to bring teaching supplies with me?

 Bingham Academy follows the Cambridge International Examinations Curriculum.
 If you have used this curriculum before and have lessons or materials you like to use, you are welcome to bring them.
 Otherwise you should find all you need here at the school.
 There may be items that you like to use as teaching aids (stickers, props etc.) that may not easily be available here.

 For questions about classes and curriculum, please contact the relevant Principal.